vivekpal1/intro-to-sol/section-2-programming/balance-checker/README.md

 ## How It Works

-1. Uses `@solana/web3.js` to connect to Solana's devnet
+1. Uses `@anza-xyz/kit` to connect to Solana's devnet
-2. Converts the input address to a Solana PublicKey
+2. Converts the input address to a Solana Address
 3. Queries the account balance
 4. Converts from lamports to SOL (1 SOL = 1,000,000,000 lamports)